 Maven -> Update Project.

-So we saw how to create a parent module.
+So you saw how to create a parent module for this multi module maven project.

-Now we will create submodule.
+Now you need to create submodules.
 The packaging type for submodule depends on what type of project or module you need for your application.

 - Do right click on the parent module –